Dean Huiberts: Career

 Huiberts played youth football for DOS Kampen and Twente, before moving to the academy of PEC Zwolle in 2018.
 On 14 June 2019, he signed his first professional contract with PEC Zwolle.
 He made his professional debut with PEC Zwolle in a 3–1 Eredivisie loss to FC Utrecht on 11 August 2019.

+On 30 January 2024, Huiberts moved on loan to Beerschot in Belgium, and helped them to promotion to the top flight within three months under Dirk Kuyt.
+On 15 July 2024, he returned to Beerschot on a permanent basis.

 Personal life

 Huiberts is the nephew of the Dutch former footballer Max Huiberts.